The U.S. Marine Corps (USMC) is a very demanding branch of the military that requires efficiency both on land and in the sea.

 Once again there are maximum and minimum Marine Corps PFT standards for reference.

-The only authorized uniform for the PFT is the green-on-green t-shirt and shorts.
-The Marine can wear athletic shoes of their choice.
+The only authorized uniform for the PFT is the green-on-green T-shirt and shorts.
+The Marine can wear the athletic shoes of their choice.

-Additionally, make sure you bring plenty of water and stretch between exercises in order to remain warmed-up and ready for the next activity.
+Additionally, make sure to bring plenty of water and stretch between exercises in order to remain warmed up and ready for the next activity.

 The second series of activities are grouped in the Combat Fitness Test (CFT).
 CFT is divided into three categories of testing.